-The newest member to the team, Kali joins the Farm-Based Education Network after two years of FoodCorps service in the Springfield Public Schools district.
+The newest member to the team, Kali (she/her) joins the Farm-Based Education Network after two years of FoodCorps service in the Springfield Public Schools district.
 Here at FBEN, she utilizes social media to uplift the voices of our members' work and experiences.
 She actively strives to create a social media presence that accurately reflects the diversity of programs and heritages within the field of farm-based education.
 When she is not admiring and promoting the work of our members, she can be found experimenting in her home kitchen, volunteering at community gardens in Western Massachusetts, and engaging in her daily meditation practices.

 Kali holds a Bachelor of Arts degree from Hampshire College.
 Her main areas of study were African-American studies, Cultural and Education Studies, and Sustainable Community Development.
 Her Senior thesis was entitled “Let's Build a Garden: Integrative Food and Garden Enrichment Education in Springfield Public Schools.”
 Her thesis explored the food system within her home city of Springfield, Massachusetts, and the potential garden-based education holds in creating more equitable and just food systems.